 Regardless of whether you’ve been denied workers’ compensation yet or not, getting a second opinion is essential for protecting yourself, your job, and your long-term interests.
 In certain cases, an injury may lead to long-term disability.
 Getting a second opinion early in the process not only ensures your injuries will be objectively evaluated by a doctor who has no financial stake in your case, but also establishes the scope and nature of your injuries.
 Further, additional tests and diagnostic procedures can be undertaken to challenge negative findings of your company’s insurance doctor.

 Our workers’ compensation attorneys know how to challenge denials of workers’ compensation benefits.
-Get the information and legal representation needed to leverage your case — contact Quatrini Rafferty today.
+Get the information and legal representation needed to leverage your case — contact Quatrini Law Group today.